Raushan0303/Flightandsearchservice/README.md

 # Welcome to Flight Service

 ## Project Setup
-- c;pme the project on your local
+- clone the project on your local
 - Execute `npm install` on the same path as of your root directory of teh downloaded project
 - Create a `.env` file in the root directory and add the following enviroment variable